tripleo1/awesome/README.md

 - [amyjko/whyline](https://github.com/amyjko/whyline) - The Whyline for Java, an interactive debugging tool that lets you ask "why" questions about program out.
 - [bsideup/jabel](https://github.com/bsideup/jabel) - Jabel - unlock Javac 9+ syntax when targeting Java 8
 - [centic9/jgit-cookbook](https://github.com/centic9/jgit-cookbook) - Provides examples and code snippets for the JGit Java Git implementation
+- [cpater/iDontCare](https://github.com/cpater/iDontCare) - a java agent that turns a java.lang.NullPointerException in what it really means.
 - [eclipse-openj9/openj9](https://github.com/eclipse-openj9/openj9) - Eclipse OpenJ9: A Java Virtual Machine for OpenJDK that's optimized for small footprint, fast start-up, and high throughput.
 Builds on Eclipse OMR (https://github.com/eclipse/omr) and combines with the Extensions for OpenJDK for OpenJ9 repo.
 - [ericscharff/SmallWorld](https://github.com/ericscharff/SmallWorld) - Tim Budds Simple Smalltalk interpreter in Java
 - [google/mail-importer](https://github.com/google/mail-importer) - Mail Importer for Gmail will upload the contents of a Thunderbird mail archive to Gmail and do its best to preserve the read state, flagged state, and folders of the messages.